Skip to main content

 To The North

 I get to travel to Fort Good Hope for eight days in January 2025.
-That’s after spending a few days 803km further south in Yellowknife which is 1,452km north of our home.
+FGH is 1,621km north as the crow flies, but there are no crows in FGH.
+I’ll fly to Yellowknife which is 1,452km north of our home and then another 803km northwest to FGH.

 My friends remind me that it will be a bit chilly.
 Fort Good Hope is 145km south of the Arctic Circle.
 The average temperature high in January is -24C.
-You don’t want to know what the wind chill is.
+There’s usually not much wind chill.
+Usually.
 Sunrise happens around 12pm and daylight lasts about 2 hours and 53 minutes.

 My job will take me to the most northerly church in our District.
 Fort Good Hope is a community of 500 people on the banks of the MacKenzie River.
 The North West Company established it in 1805 as the first fur trading post in the lower Mackenzie Valley and became the centre of a vast trading network, extending north to Herschel Island and west to Russian Alaska.